Zeex/samp-plugin-crashdetect/README.md

 [![Build Status - Windows][build_status_win]][build_win]

 CrashDetect helps you debug runtime errors and server crashes.
-When something goes wrong you see a detailed error message with error description, stack trace and other information that makes it easier to quickly find and fix the bug.
+When something goes wrong you will get a detailed error message with error description, stack trace, and other useful information that will makes it easier to quickly find and fix the issue.

 Installation
 ------------